INTRODUCTION -

 Valence, Oxford University Press, Oxford, 1979, 435 pages.

-Yoon S. Lee and Kenneth S. Pitzer, Improved Ab Initio Effective
+A., Yoon S. Lee and Kenneth S. Pitzer, Improved Ab Initio

-D. Newton, P. Jeffrey Hay, Richard L. Martin et Frank W. Bobrowicz, An
+Marshall D. Newton, P. Jeffrey Hay, Richard L. Martin et Frank

-of the Bonding in Diatomic Nickel, Journal of
+W. Bobrowicz, An Ab Initio Study of the Bonding in Diatomic

-R. Wadt et Luis R. Kahn, Ab Initio Effective Core Potentials for
+Willard R. Wadt et Luis R. Kahn, Ab Initio Effective Core

 [10] Pyykkö, Pekka, Relativistic